splunk-soar-connectors/microsoftsccm/manual_readme_content.md

 ### Kerberos Authentication

 To authenticate using Kerberos, select `kerberos` authentication in asset configuration and provide hostname and username used for authorization.
-You'll also need to setup your Phantom VM to support Kerberos:
+You'll also need to setup your instance to support Kerberos:

--  Kerberos packages needs to be installed: `krb5-workstation krb5-libs krb5-auth-dialog`
+-  Kerberos packages have to be installed:
+    - for Debian/Ubuntu/etc: `sudo apt-get install krb5-user`
+    - for RHEL/CentOS/etc: `sudo yum install krb5-workstation krb5-libs krb5-auth-dialog`

 -  `/etc/krb5.conf` needs to be properly configured for your realm and kdc
 -  If there is no DNS configuration, `hosts` file will need to have mappings for server with mssccm under same domain as on Windows server
 -  `kinit` must be run for principal that will be used to connect to msccm